o5u3/Roblox-Client-Optimizer/README.md

 - This is NOT bannable.
 This program precisely adds shaders/filters to Roblox.

 Is this a virus?
 - This is not a virus.
-This program will be made open-source, you may view the code for any malicious code.

 Will there be more to this program?
 (Subject to be changed)
 - I will consider adding more to this program whenever.
 Additionally, this program will also receive MANUAL updates.